 WHICH LICs WILL WAM GO TO WAR ON?

 In the prospectus and presentation WAR has mentioned some LICs that other Wilson LICs already own.
 It also cautions not to assume these will be the ones that WAR invests in.
 That makes sense because they may have accumulated them when discounts were different and far more attractive to now.

-OTHER ASX LICs THAT MIGHT GET TARGETED BY WAR IN 2021 / 2022?
+LICs WAR COULD TARGET IN 2021 / 2022?

 Antipodes Global Investment Company Ltd (ASX:APL) – Double digit discount of late and partial exit near NTA provided late in year via off market buyback.

 L1 Long Short Fund Ltd (ASX:LSF) – Perhaps discount already tightening too quickly (after a recent Livewire podcast) for the new WAR LIC but in April generally larger than 10% discount to post tax NTA and larger than that to pretax NTA.
-WAR might like to give them a hurry on terms of taking profits on investments and coming up with a formal targeted regular yield strategy.

 Spheria Emerging Companies Ltd (ASX:SEC) – I see this as more a LIC that they might be happy to stay in longer term rather than necessarily an activist target.
 I covered SEC briefly in this article, 2 ASX LICs I’m Watching Like A Hawk | Rask Media.

 QV Equities Ltd (ASX:QVE) – Another one where the discount has tightened already a lot from the wides.
 Downside might be protected in the event the manager performed poorly in the next couple of years.
 The manager may not argue too strongly against converting this to an open-ended fund.